Skip to content

 Queue #6

-Executes tasks from Connector subscription message processing ← Same as Left 1 Scale when needing to increase Connector subscription message processing concurrency
+Executes function tasks from connector subscription message processing ← Same as left 1 Scale when needing to increase concurrency of connector subscription message processing

 worker-7